oPensyLar/find-ad-user/README.md

-# Find Active Directory user
+# Find Active Directory user (works on distro Linux)

 Python script to find users (current logged on one or mutiples hosts) over Active Directory or Linux hosts